adamgreen/i2cperipheral/README.md

+# Archived - October 27th, 2023
+**This project is no longer under active development and requires changes to work on the latest versions of MicroPython.
+Someone who is well versed on .mpy development may be able to fork this project and get it working again in the future so I will leave it here for reference.**

 # i2cperipheral - MicroPython I2C Peripheral Module for the RP2040
 This ```i2cperipheral``` module provides the ```I2CPeripheral``` class used to implement a I2C peripheral (slave) on the RP2040 microcontroller using its built-in I2C hardware.
 It is built as a native MicroPython ```.mpy``` package and just needs to be installed in your device's ```sys.path``` ('/', '/lib', ...).